SakibHussen/British-Airways-Data-Science-Job-Simulation/README.md

 - Enhance feature engineering.

 *Note:* Interactive charts from the original HTML cannot be shown in Markdown.
 Use GitHub Pages to host the HTML for full interactivity.

+## Lounge Eligibility Lookup Table

+This notebook focuses on forecasting British Airways lounge demand at Heathrow Terminal 3 by creating a reusable lookup table.
+The table estimates the percentage of passengers eligible for different lounge tiers based on flight groupings by time of day and haul type.
+The approach involves analyzing historical flight data, testing various grouping methods, and validating the model's predictive power.
+Key assumptions include consistent passenger behavior and the primary influence of time and haul on lounge eligibility.
+The final output includes CSV and Excel files for operational use, providing a scalable and practical tool for capacity planning.